 • early onset (before age 4 years)

-• family/genetic history of childhood absence epilepsy or juvenile myoclonic epilepsy
+• family/genetic history of absence epilepsy syndrome

 • acquired brain injury: for example, hypoxia-ischemia, trauma, infection